History of Kosovo in Timeline

 June 1999: ICTY Indictments for Crimes During Kosovo War

-Between January and June 1999, nine senior Yugoslav officials, including Milošević, were indicted by the ICTY for crimes against humanity and war crimes committed during the Kosovo War.
+In June 1999, the International Criminal Tribunal for the former Yugoslavia (ICTY) indicted nine senior Yugoslav officials, including Milošević, for crimes against humanity and war crimes committed between January and June 1999.

 June 1999: UN Security Council Resolution 1244

-On 10 June 1999, the UN Security Council passed Resolution 1244, placing Kosovo under UN administration (UNMIK) and authorizing a NATO-led peacekeeping force (KFOR).
+On June 10, 1999, the UN Security Council passed UN Security Council Resolution 1244, placing Kosovo under transitional UN administration (UNMIK) and authorizing Kosovo Force (KFOR), a NATO-led peacekeeping force.

-During the 1999 conflict in Kosovo, many buildings that represent this heritage were destroyed or damaged.
-In the Dukagjini region, at least 500 kullas were attacked, and most of them destroyed or otherwise damaged.
+During the 1999 conflict in Kosovo, many buildings representing Kosovo's heritage were destroyed or damaged.

-In 1999, the Kosovo War concluded with the withdrawal of the Yugoslav army and the establishment of the United Nations Interim Administration Mission in Kosovo.
+In 1999, the Kosovo War resulted in the withdrawal of the Yugoslav army and the establishment of the United Nations Interim Administration Mission in Kosovo.

 1999: War in Kosovo